Open NowBusiness

 What is the Drought Loans?

 The Drought Loans is a business grant offered by Australian Government in Australia, providing Up to $2M in funding.
-Drought Loans provide loans of up to $2 million through the Regional Investment Corporation for farm businesses to help prepare for, manage through and recover from drought.
-The loans can support operating expenses, capital, refinancing existing debt and other drought-related activities.
+Drought Loans provide concessional loans of up to $2 million to eligible Australian farm businesses to help them prepare for, manage through and recover from drought.
+Loans are available through the Regional Investment Corporation and can be used for operating expenses, capital, refinancing existing debt and other drought-related activities.

 2